hmchen47/DevOps/Linux/Linux-LFS101x.edX/ch07-CLOperations.md

 + To create a sample directory named `sampdir` under the current directory, type `mkdir sampdir`.
 + To create a sample directory called `sampdir` under `/usr`, type `mkdir /usr/sampdir`.

-Removing a directory is simply done with rmdir.
+Removing a directory is simply done with `rmdir`.
 The directory must be empty or it will fail.
 To remove a directory and all of its contents you have to do `rm -rf`, as we shall discuss.

 ## Removing a File
 | Command | Usage |